-The latest A12Z Bionic processor is optimized for more powerful graphical applications and better AI for camera operations.
-The eight-core GPU and eight-core CPU with improved thermals mean more performance than ever, and all models have 6GB of RAM.
-Apple says the processor is faster and more powerful than most Windows laptops.
+The A12Z Bionic processor was optimized for more powerful graphical applications and better AI for camera operations.
+The eight-core GPU and eight-core CPU with improved thermals meant more performance than ever, and all models had 6GB of RAM.
+Apple said the processor was faster and more efficient than most Windows laptops at the time.

-Benchmarks showed little improvement in processing and graphical power compared to the A12X.
+Benchmarks showed a slight improvement in processing and graphical power compared to the A12X.
 The A12Z is a rebinned version of the A12X, meaning an inactive GPU core is in use now that was not before.

-The fourth-generation iPad Pro has a new dual-camera system with a built-in LiDAR scanner.
-A 12MP wide-angle and 10MP ultra wide-angle camera will allow for improved photography and depth capture.
+The fourth-generation iPad Pro has a dual-camera system with a built-in LiDAR scanner.
+A 12MP wide-angle and 10MP ultra wide-angle camera will improve photography and depth capture.
 The camera system uses a similar sensor to those found in the iPhone XR series of phones, so don't expect iPhone 11 levels of quality and no night mode.

-LiDAR can be used for 3D environment mapping that will allow for AR to be massively improved.
+LiDAR can be used for 3D environment mapping to allow AR to be massively improved.
 The scanner works from up to five meters away and gets results instantly, making AR apps easier to use and more accurate.